Skip to main content

 Prefill additional filters

-The user can overwrite the defaultValue, but if the filter is removed and reapplied, it will revert to the defaultValue.
+The user can override the defaultValue, but if the filter is removed and reapplied, it will revert to the defaultValue.

-If the changed value should persist, the value property should be used instead.
-In this way, the updated value is saved, even if the filter is removed.
-(The value is not considered for the filtering anymore.)
+To make the changed value persist, the value property should be used instead.
+In this way, the changed value is saved, even if the filter is removed.
+(The value is no longer considered for the filtering.)

 CodeSandbox